8 Important Tips When Travelling with Senior Citizens

 Search for senior citizen discounts and special travel options

-A lot of airlines and travelling companies are offering discounts and special packages.
+A lot of airlines and travel companies are offering discounts and special packages.
 Take advantage of this.
 Other things that are designed for oldies:

 • Almost all airlines allow oldies and families with young children to board the plane earlier than usual.